-- 8.1 The course may be either windward-leeward, triangular or a mix of the two.
-Course diagrams are shown on the Course Card (page 4). - 8.2 The type of course and the number of laps to be sailed will be indicated on boards displayed on the committee boat, as described on the Course Card.
+- 8.1 The course may be either windward-leeward, triangular or a mix of the two (similar to the old Olympic Triangle).
+Course diagrams are shown on the Course Card (page 4). - 8.2 The type of course and the number of laps to be sailed will be indicated on boards displayed on the committee boat.
 These signals will be displayed no later than the preparatory signal of the relevant class.
-This changes RRS 27.1. - 8.3 A red flag flown on the committee boat indicates a port course, as shown on the Course Card.
+This changes RRS 27.1.
+The meaning of the signals is on the Course Card. - 8.3 A red flag flown on the committee boat indicates a port course, as shown on the Course Card.
 A green flag indicates a starboard course, with all marks (except gate marks) rounded to starboard, in a mirror image of the diagrams on the Course Card. - 8.4 When a blue flag is flying on the committee boat, indicating that the finish line is active, boats shall not cross the finish line except to finish.